-Differences in saw blades can be found in the material they are made from, the thickness and the number and pattern of teeth.
-Some blades are specially designed for cutting through metal or tile but even if you’re cutting only wood, there are plenty of options.
+Differences in saw blades can be found in the material they’re made from, the thickness and the number and pattern of teeth.
+Replacement of saw blades is an important part of operating power saws.
+A dull blade reduces cutting efficiency and can be a safety hazard.

 Here are some terms and tips to know when choosing the right saw blades for all types of cuts.

-All types of power saws are effective cutting tools when used properly but they can be dangerous.
-Always follow the important safety information found in the owner’s manual and operate your saw properly to avoid serious injury.
+All types of power saws are effective when used properly but they can be dangerous.
+Always follow the important safety information found in the owner’s manual and operate your saw properly to avoid serious injury from your cutting tool.

 - Keep hands away from moving blades.